Skip to main content

 The holiday season is in full swing and shoppers are busy filling their carts with the perfect gifts for the special people in their lives.
 If history is any guide, however, many are also spending beyond their means.

-During last year’s gift giving season, about a third (35 percent) of all consumers took on debt to pay for holiday gifts, travel, and entertainment — borrowing an average of $1,549, according to a LendingTree survey.
-More than one third (37 percent) said their debt would take at least five months to pay off.1
+During last year’s gift giving season, about a third (34 percent) of all consumers took on debt to pay for holiday gifts, travel, and entertainment, according to a 2024 survey by LendingTree.
+Roughly two-thirds (67 percent) used credit cards to foot the bill and 20 percent said they were only able to make the minimum monthly payments.
+Another 22 percent said they expected to take five months or more to pay off what they owe.1

-That can be costly in a rising interest rate environment when credit card borrowers who carry a balance face higher fees, making it harder to dig out of debt.
+That can be costly.
+Carrying a balance on a high interest rate credit card makes it harder to dig out of debt.
 (Learn more: How higher interest rates may hit consumers)

 Indeed, there’s still time to avoid a “holiday hangover,” the sticker shock many experience when their credit card bills comes due in January, by keeping your spending in check, said Marguerita Cheng, chief executive officer with Blue Ocean Global Wealth in Gaithersburg, Maryland.
 Digging out of debt is no way to start the New Year, she pointed out.